mjmolina/MusicPlayerStructure__android/README.md

 4. The album view
 5. The player (which is like a "song view")

+All the views, but the cover, have a menu with buttons to go directly to the views: Home, Artists, Albums and Songs.

 ### Specification

+* Each album consist of an object of the custom class **Album** that has:
+ * Album ID (int)
+ * Artist name (String)
+ * Album name (String)
+ * Album cover (String)
+ * Song list (ArrayList<String>)

-* The information of all the music is saved in a ArrayList<ArrayList<String», this is because I store the information of the whole album (ArrayList<String>) with the following structure:
+* The information of all the music is saved in a ArrayList<Album>, this is because I store the information of the whole album in an instance of the class Album.

-ID, Artist name, Album name, Album cover, Song 1, Song 2, ...
-Song N

-Then each of this albums is going to another list, that is why I have a double ArrayList of Strings.

-I called this structure db because in the future I hope to be able to update the app to use a real database.
+I called this structure **db** because in the future I hope to be able to update the app to use a real database.

 * Most of the items that I show on the screen are generated from